-- ☐ Reductions in force and temporary reductions in compensation and certain benefits for substantially all employees, with such compensation and benefits having since been substantially restored or increased; - Cost reduction efforts targeting non-essential travel, vendor pricing, and reductions in third-party spend, including information technology, financial services and third-party research and development; - Application for, and receipt of benefits related to U.S. employer payroll taxes and refundable employee retention tax credits and the Canada Emergency Wage Subsidy ("CEWS") and Canada Emergency Rent Subsidy ("CERS") programs; - Reduction of planned capital expenditures and the sale of excess vehicles; - Closure of our district operational facilities in Corpus Christi and Oklahoma City and relocating our U.S. assembly operations; and - Amendment of our prior revolving credit facility and replacement of this facility with an asset-based facility to provide us with enhanced financial flexibility (as described in more detail in "Note 8.
+- Reductions in force and temporary reductions in compensation and certain benefits for substantially all employees, with such compensation and benefits having since been substantially restored or increased; - ☐ Cost reduction efforts targeting non-essential travel, vendor pricing, and reductions in third-party spend, including information technology, financial services and third-party research and development; - Application for, and receipt of benefits related to U.S. employer payroll taxes and refundable employee retention tax credits and the Canada Emergency Wage Subsidy ("CEWS") and Canada Emergency Rent Subsidy ("CERS") programs; - ☐ Reduction of planned capital expenditures and the sale of excess vehicles; - Closure of our district operational facilities in Corpus Christi and Oklahoma City and relocating our U.S. assembly operations; and - Amendment of our revolving credit facility to provide us with enhanced financial flexibility (as described in more detail in "Note 8.
 Debt" in our unaudited condensed consolidated financial statements).